bradleybarrett/goat-milk-dairy-farm/README.md

 5. Edit values in ./loadbalancer/kvstore/farmer.json or ./loadbalancer/kvstore/goat.json
 6. Commit and push the change to the master branch of the fork
 7. Repeat steps 5 and 6 for subsequent changes

-**Option 2: Modify the local file (use if gonsul reads a local directory)**
-1. Edit values in ./loadbalancer/kvstore/farmer.json or ./loadbalancer/kvstore/goat.json